Research

 The Shadow AI Audit: How to Discover, Catalog, and Govern the AI Tools Your Employees Are Already Using

-Every other governance document in this research series — the acceptable use policy, the board briefing, the vendor contract — assumes the organization knows wh
+Every other governance document in this research series — the acceptable use policy, the board briefing, the vendor contract — assumes the organization knows what AI tools employees are using.

 March 2026